Walid-PES/PESWebsite/pages/pages-root-folder/index.md

 layout: kz-page
 permalink: /index.html
 homepage: true
 teaser: "Premier Enviro Solutions is a social enterprise based in Freetown.
-Our <b>vision</b> is to become a leader in integrated waste management in Sierra Leone.
+Our <b>vision</b> is to become a leader in integrated waste management in Sierra Leone, and to subsequently expand to other countries in the region.
 Our <b>mission</b> is to provide innovative, sustainable and affordable waste management solutions, with a particular focus on the types of waste that pose the most danger to public health.
 We aim to address three major problems in Sierra Leone:"
 header:
   title: ""
   image_fullwidth: logo.jpg